Equity-Research-Association/jekyll-era/_careers/research-analyst.md

 * Participate in writing equity research reports and prepare presentations to showcase your research
 * Work collaboratively with your team members and attend regular research meetings

-We need creative talents like you to make our presence felt across the university’s student body!

-* Writing posts for various social media channels, promote events
-* Communicate with members via email (newsletter, event notices, etc.); respond to member enquiries
-* Design attractive visuals, flyers, posts and other promotional material

 ## Skills

 * Passion for equity research and/or investment